AnnemetteBP/logit-diff-lens/docs/README_model_weight_vocab_methods.md

 This part of `LogitDiff` focuses on interpreting directions in weights, hidden states, and logits by projecting them into vocabulary space.
 It is useful when you want a more semantic view of what a direction, update, or difference appears to mean.

+## Wrappers and normalization

+These methods often connect back to the same wrapper-controlled readouts used elsewhere in the toolkit.

+That matters especially when you are comparing:

+- raw decoding
+- `ModelNorm`
+- `Tuned Lens`

+because normalization changes what a hidden-state projection means in vocabulary space.

 ## When to use it

 Use these methods when you want to: